googleapis/google-cloud-python/docs/dns-usage.rst

 Client
 ------

-:class:`Client <gcloud.dns.client.Client>` objects provide a means to configure your DNS applications.
+:class:`Client <google.cloud.dns.client.Client>` objects provide a means to configure your DNS applications.
 Each instance holds both a ``project`` and an authenticated connection to the DNS service.

 For an overview of authentication in ``google-cloud-python``, see :doc:`gcloud-auth`.

-Assuming your environment is set up as described in that document, create an instance of :class:`Client <gcloud.dns.client.Client>`.
+Assuming your environment is set up as described in that document, create an instance of :class:`Client <google.cloud.dns.client.Client>`.

   .. doctest::